What is the Air Passenger Duty (APD) tax? How is the Air Passenger Duty (APD) tax identified on a ticket?

 The Air Passenger Duty (APD) tax is a tax collected on departures from airports in the United Kingdom (UK).
 The Air Passenger Duty (APD) tax can be identified as ‘GB’ in the tax break down section of a fare.

-Can I reserve a special meal using the EVA online booking system?
+Can I apply for a refund using the EVA Web site?

 Are there any additional travel charges other than the ticket fare (i.e. airport tax) that I have to pay?